 - Physical therapy.
 Tailored exercises and physical therapy help in restoring mobility and strengthening the spine.

-- Surgical intervention.
-In severe cases where other treatments are ineffective, surgery might be considered to alleviate pressure on the spinal cord or nerves.
+- Spinal surgery.
+In severe cases where other treatments are ineffective, surgeries such as spinal fusion might be considered to alleviate pressure on the spinal cord or spinal nerves.

 - Spinal decompression therapy, which stretches and relaxes the spine.
 With the right approach, decompressing the spine can also help restore its normal anatomical shape.